Can't Find a File on Mac? Try 6 Ways (Before Assuming It's Deleted)

 Sometimes, when you open your Mac or use it as usual, you may suddenly notice that a file is missing from your Desktop or a folder.
 It was there before, but now you can't find it.

 In many cases, the file is still on the disk but hidden, moved, or not indexed properly.
-Before assuming the file is lost, try the methods below to locate it on your Mac.
+Check if the file is actually missing first, and then try the methods below to locate it on your Mac.

 Check if the file is actually missing